D.C. Christian

 The work, briefly

 Fields of Consequence is the collective title for D.C.
 Christian's body of monumental paintings.
-Each canvas is 72 × 60 inches.
-Each is built from a saturated ground laid by the dominant hand, interrupted by the non-dominant hand, made within a fixed window of exactly 333 minutes, and committed to irreversible actions — misting events, dropped paint, ruptures, drags, blooms, and other material events — that the painting must absorb and continue from.
+Each canvas is 72 inches wide and 60 inches tall.
+Each is built from a saturated ground laid by the dominant hand, interrupted by the non-dominant hand, made within a fixed temporal constraint set before the first mark, and committed to irreversible actions: misting events, dropped paint, ruptures, drags, blooms, and other material events the painting must absorb and continue from.
 Each is shown hung in the orientation opposite to the one in which it was made.
-Each carries a single red teardrop signature.
+Each carries a single red teardrop — the witness — and is signed at the lower right.

 The anonymity

-Christian works under a painter name.
-The artist's legal identity has not been disclosed and the studio does not intend to disclose it.
+Christian works under this painter name with intent.
+The legal identity has not been disclosed and the studio does not intend to disclose it.
 The name D.C.
 Christian carries private connections to inheritance, faith, concealment, and witness.
-The anonymity is not a marketing posture; it is part of how the work is made and how it is asked to be encountered.
+The anonymity is part of how the work is made and how it is asked to be encountered, not a posture adopted around it.

 This is worth saying plainly because it shapes everything else: there is no studio photograph of the artist, no biographical interview, no birth date, no exhibition history beyond what the studio itself releases.
 Editorial coverage that respects the anonymity is welcomed.
 Coverage that treats the anonymity as a puzzle to be solved is, in the studio's view, a misreading.